Jennifer-Zhan/Websys_Labs/lab9/readme.md

 What we did:

-Jonathan Yang: Help modified part1 and did half of part2
+Jonathan Yang: Helped to modify part1 and did half of part2

-Jiahui Wu: Finish part1 and do some part2
+Jiahui Wu: Finished part1 and did some part2

 Jensen Chen: Helped to finish the part3: finished the stylesheet

 Shuhan Li: Helped to complete part2

+Jennifer Zhan: Finished part3 and helped with stylesheet